In order to grow, you must give up the struggle to remain the same, and learn to embrace change at all times.– Michael A. Singer

 The only thing more frightening than believing that nothing will ever change is believing that everything always will.

 I think my entire life, thus far, could be summarized as a journey of learning to accept the idea of constant, inevitable change as not only a truth of life but a positive, exciting truth of life.

 Perhaps I should start at the beginning.

-My earliest memory of change phobia was at age seven when we were still in the Ukraine.
+My earliest memory of being afraid of change was at age seven when we were still in Ukraine.
 My parents had just announced that we would be going to a magical place called Toronto.

 I tried to wrap my head around a place that was a 14-hour plane ride away; a place which was gray on a map which featured a full-colour former Soviet Union and left the rest of the world an incomprehensible, grey blob.

 The second big wave of change fear came to me in my teenage years.
 I had found a boy that I thought was the love of my life.
 I thought we were going to be together forever, better than the movies.
 Certainly, I thought, better than my parents.